cljorgensen/Practicle-free/README.md

 # Practicle free version

-Welcome - this is the respository for the free release of Practicle
+Welcome!
+This is the repository for the free release of Practicle.

-Practicle is an ITIL-based web system for managing inquiries, orders, changes, projects, tasks, cmdb and much more.
+Practicle is an ITIL-based web system designed for managing inquiries, orders, changes, projects, tasks, CMDB (Configuration Management Database), and much more.

-Read this first
+#Read this first

 This software is provided free of charge and without built in limitations.
 You are not allowed to sell this software, modify it, or misuse it in any way.
 Use of this software is at your own discretion, and Practicle is not liable for any data loss or errors arising from its use.
 We do not have or provide any support for this free version.